arungrace88/arungrace88.github.io/_posts/2021-10-21-Visual-Object-Tracking.md

                 # Extract the bounding box co-ordinates from the KCF tracker
                 # p1 denotes the top left x and y co-ordinates
                 p1 = (int(bbox[0]), int(bbox[1]))

                 # bbox[2] and bbox[3] represents the width and height of the bounding box resp.
                 # p2 represents the bottom right x and y co-ordinates of bounding box
                 p2 = (int(bbox[0] + bbox[2]), int(bbox[1] + bbox[3]))

-                # Draw the reulsting bounding box on the current frame
+                # Draw the resulting bounding box on the current frame
                 cv2.rectangle(frame, p1, p2, (255,0,0), 2, 1)
             else:
                 cv2.putText(frame, "Tracking failure detected", (100,80), cv2.FONT_HERSHEY_SIMPLEX, 0.75,(0,0,255),2)

             # Display tracker type on frame
             cv2.putText(frame, "KCF Tracker", (100,20), cv2.FONT_HERSHEY_SIMPLEX, 0.75, (50,170,50),2)

             # Display FPS on frame
             cv2.putText(frame, "FPS : " + str(int(fps)), (100,50), cv2.FONT_HERSHEY_SIMPLEX, 0.75, (50,170,50), 2)

             cv2.imshow("Tracking", frame)
             # Exit if ESC pressed
             k = cv2.waitKey(1) & 0xff
             if k == 27 : break

+You can play around with the code.
+Try using other tracking algorithms such as GOTURN etc. Record your observations for the below questions:

+- Is it faster than KCF?
+- Does it fail under any conditions such as low lighting, fast moving target etc?
+- Is the tracking good enough to be acceptable for a real world applications?

+Have you got any suggestions? - Please reach out to me.
+I would love to hear it.

 ### References